 Use high quality setting to export STLs from Solidworks, Rhino or other CAD software — adjust STL export settings for high quality to ensure better accuracy and smoother curves.

 Specify the orientation at which your part should be printed — please include clear instructions in the comments box and a Fathom expert will follow-up with you to discuss.

-Design wall thicknesses, pegs, fins and other features greater than 1mm for best results — all features are dependent on geometry and subject to review by a Fathom expert.
+Design wall thicknesses, pegs, fins and other features greater than 1mm for best results — all features are dependent on geometry as well as chosen material, and are subject to review by a Fathom expert.